Lovely Joan: Lyrics

 And left him to rage in the meadows green.

 Sung by C. Jay, Acle, Norfolk (R.V.W.
 1908).

 Other uses

+English folk singer Martin Carthy recorded a version of "Lovely Joan" on his self-titled first album.

 The melody for Lovely Joan was used by Emerson, Lake & Powell on the track Touch and Go of their eponymous album Emerson Lake & Powell in 1986 (uncredited).
 This traditional English folk song/ballad was integrally covered by Bristol-based teenage folk quartet Folkal Point and released on their self-titled studio album in 1972 through Midas Recordings.
 Lovely Joan was performed by Miranda Sex Garden on their 1992 release Iris, marking their transition from a madrigal group to an ethereal wave sound.

 The melody was used for a set of variations commissioned for the 2017 Presteigne Festival from a number of composers, who each wrote one variation.
 The composers were Thomas Hyde, David Matthews, Adrian Williams, Michael Berkeley, Christopher Gunning, Huw Watkins, Sally Beamish, and Matthew Taylor.